-GRI 102-33, 102-34, 415-1, 414-1, 414-2
+GRI 102-33, 102-34, 415-1, 414-1, 414-2 /ESRS G1-3 p.
+16/ ESRS G1.SBM-3

 At Solunion, we want to avoid unethical practices that are intended to inappropriately influence the freedom of our decisions.
 For this reason, we only accept or make gifts from/to our suppliers or customers that are in accordance with applicable laws, that are socially acceptable, that are offered or received in an open, transparent manner, and that do not result in obtaining or retaining a particular business or business advantage.